The first step is to proactively assess your situation so you can work out ways to regain financial control

 Taking simple steps like planning your meals can help you save money, be less wasteful, and make a difference.
 Take 20 minutes out to draw a weekly meal plan for yourself, list down all the ingredients you will need, and get them in required quantities when you go grocery shopping.

-Formulating weekly, two-weekly, or monthly meal plans for yourself will not only make you more mindful of what you’re eating but also help you cut down on food expense.
+Formulating weekly, two-weekly, or monthly meal plans for yourself will not only make you more mindful of what you’re eating but also help you cut down on food expenses.

 Some of the other steps you can take to that end include adding seasonal produce to your food and food shopping on a full stomach, so you don’t feel tempted to buy any unhealthy snacks or impulse shop.